Radon in Berks County, Pennsylvania

 The dominant subsurface formation referenced across PA Radon Hub cities in Berks County is Reading Prong (Granite/Gneiss).
 Radon is produced by the decay of radium-226 in uranium-bearing bedrock and migrates into buildings through soil gas pathways — cracks, utility penetrations, and sump pits in the foundation.

-Yes if Berks County schools fall in EPA Zone 1 and were built before 2014.
-Pennsylvania Senate Bill 760 requires public school buildings meeting those criteria to complete radon testing in the 2026–2027 academic year, with mitigation required within six months of any confirmed result at or above 4.0 pCi/L.
+Potentially, if Berks County schools fall in EPA Zone 1 and were built before 2014.
+Pennsylvania Senate Bill 760, if enacted as currently drafted, would require public school buildings meeting those criteria to complete radon testing during the 2026–2027 academic year, with mitigation required within six months of any confirmed result at or above 4.0 pCi/L. As of 2026 SB 760 remains in committee, so no testing mandate is currently in force.